horia141/horia141.github.io/_posts/2022-02-06-taxonomy-companies.md

 All the others and by far the majority are not software companies.
 Software acts as an enabler and they still need software developers.
 Quite a lot sometimes.
 Examples range from traditional IT in a bank to the software that powers cars.
 But even ride-sharing companies like Bolt fall into this category in the end.

 On paper, as a software engineer, you should join a software company.
 But in practice, some of the coolest stuff out there happens when applying tech to the real world.
-What you want to look out for is companies that have embraced the software tech company approach.
-And subsequently treat engineering like these companies.
+What you want to search for is companies that have embraced the software tech company approach.
+And subsequently treat engineering like these companies do.
+And not like some secondary concern.

 # Big Tech Vs Others